 Gap years can benefit those with a plan and without

 Part of the reason I went on a gap year was because I just didn’t know what else to do.
 But don’t make the mistake of thinking travelling is only for people who are unsure of their path.
-Even if you know exactly what you want to do as a career, whether it’s a horse whisper, astronaut or dolphin trainer, it’s still worth taking some time out before university.
+Even if you know exactly what you want to do as a career, whether it’s a horse whisperer, astronaut or dolphin trainer, it’s still worth taking some time out before university.
 The longer you settle on the hamster wheel of your chosen path the harder it is to go on a gap year, because you won’t want to risk getting left behind when things start getting serious.

 Another reason I went on a gap year was to delay the real world but what I didn’t foresee was that travelling would actually prepare me for the real world – more so than my education had ever done.
 Even just giving yourself some time to save up for your big adventure might give you the opportunity to begin formulating a life plan.
 You never know – the job you take to help save money might actually inspire you to follow a particular career path.
 In my case, I ended up working for a scientific recruitment company which led on to several future job opportunities and gave me a very useful taste of the world in which adults exist.